SetKu/WaveFuncCollapse/README.md

   <img src="https://latex.codecogs.com/svg.image?\sum_{i=0}^{n}&space;p_i&space;\log_{2}({p_i})&space;" title="https://latex.codecogs.com/svg.image?\sum_{i=0}^{n} p_i \log_{2}({p_i}) " />
 </div>

-The `wfc` library is currently single-threaded, given the sequential nature of the algorithm.
+The `wavefc` library is currently single-threaded, given the sequential nature of the algorithm.
 However, I do recognize that a lot of performance optimizations could be made by sprinkling in some multi-threading.
 This is a long-term goal for the project, at the moment.
 I'm eyeing `rayon` pretty frequently for this specific project.

 The CLI has a whole host of flags to tweak the program's settings.
 There are too many to cover in detail, and doing so would be frivilous regardless.
 However, by using the `clap` library, the help flag is supported to show a list of all available flags.